jabolcni/Lambergar/README.md

 ## Strenght

+In November 2023 version v0.3.1 was proposed for testing on CCRL Blitz list, where it current stands at 2369 ELO.

-In November 2023 version v0.3.1 was proposed for testing on CCRL Blitz list, where it current stands at 2371 ELO.
-Latest version which is v0.4.0 has not been proposed for testing, but I estimate that it is around 2660 &plusmn; 20 CCRL Blitz ELO.
-Take that value with a grain of salt, I estimated strength of v0.3.1 at around 2400 &plusmn; 50 CCRL Blitz ELO.
-So my estimation was roughly correct, but I did overestimated the strength.
+In February 2024 version v0.4.1 was poroposed for testing on CCRL Blitz list, where it current stands at 2691 ELO.

+Latest version which is v0.5.0 has not been proposed for testing, but I estimate that it is around 2850 &plusmn; 20 CCRL Blitz ELO.

 ## Credits